-11. Safety Assessment
+10. Safety Assessment

-- 11.1 There is an overriding safety design principle for the proposed changes which states that safety should be at least maintained, or improved, as an impact of the changes. - 11.2 The safety of the IFP changes has been assured by NATS Design who have worked alongside the CAA SARG IFP Regulator. - 11.3 Prior to implementation, NATS will also undertake a formal Hazard Analysis in order to prove that the proposed changes are safe to be implemented into the operational environment. - 11.4 The Option 2 concept would take full account of existing usage and connectivity needs.
-It would ensure that all IFPs are designed and checked by a suitably qualified APD, as regulated by CAA SARG. - 11.5 There would be a qualitative improvement in safety because each remaining IFP would use improved navigation specifications and be defined/promulgated in an official manner.
-Today's conventional IFPs are known to be flown using FMS overlays, which are not state-regulated and hence not subject to regulatory oversight and quality control. - 11.6 Where IFPs have been withdrawn as part of this proposal, we have ensured that appropriate/ safe connectivity is still provided and that there are no impacts. - 11.7 Therefore, there would be a positive impact on safety whilst also improving the overall network connectivity.
+- 10.1 There is an overriding safety design principle for the proposed changes which states that safety should be at least maintained, or improved, as an impact of the changes. - 10.2 The safety of the IFP changes has been assured by NATS Design who have worked alongside the CAA SARG IFP Regulator. - 10.3 Prior to implementation, NATS will also undertake a formal Hazard Analysis in order to prove that the proposed changes are safe to be implemented into the operational environment. - 10.4 The Option 2 concept would take full account of existing usage and connectivity needs.
+It would ensure that all IFPs are designed and checked by a suitably qualified APD, as regulated by CAA SARG. - 10.5 There would be a qualitative improvement in safety because each remaining IFP would use improved navigation specifications and be defined in an official manner.
+Today's conventional IFPs are known to be flown using FMS overlays, which are not state-regulated. - 10.6 Where STARs have been truncated as part of this proposal, we have ensured that appropriate/ safe connectivity is still provided; by identifying common route segments which can be used.
+These will also be assessed as part of the safety hazard analysis, mentioned above in 10.3. - 10.7 Where IFPs have been withdrawn as part of this proposal, we have ensured that appropriate/ safe connectivity is still provided and that there are no impacts. - 10.8 Therefore, there would be a positive impact on safety whilst also improving the overall network connectivity.
 This is dependent on the satisfactory completion of the hazard analysis.

-12. Operational Impact
+11. Operational Impact

 An analysis of the impact of the change on all airspace users, airfields and traffic levels must be provided, and include an outline concept of operations describing how operations within the new airspace will be managed.
 Specifically, consideration should be given to: Evidence of compliance/ proposed mitigation а Impact on IFR general air traffic and operational air traffic or on VFR General Aviation (GA) traffic flow in or through the area No impact to air traffic (technical change only) - see Sections 7.4 - 7.5. b Impact on VFR operations (including VFR routes where applicable); No impact on VFR operations.
 See Section 7.4. С Consequential effects on procedures and capacity, i.e. on SIDs, STARs, and/or holding patterns.
-Details of existing or planned routes and holds No impact on procedures or capacity (technical change only) - see Section 6.2.

-d Impact on aerodromes and other specific activities within or adjacent to the proposed airspace No impact on aerodromes or other relevant activities - see Section 7.2. е Any flight planning restrictions and/or route requirements No impact - technical changes only.
+Details of existing or planned routes and holds No impact on procedures or capacity (technical change only) - see Section 6.2. d Impact on aerodromes and other specific activities within or adjacent to the proposed airspace No impact on aerodromes or other relevant activities - see Section 7.2. е Any flight planning restrictions and/or route requirements No impact - technical changes only.

-13. Supporting Infrastructure/ Resources
+12. Supporting Infrastructure/ Resources